The Philosophy of Momus: Background

-The Philosophy of Momus was the first album released after leaving Creation Records, and the second album released on Nippon Columbia, Momus's first major label.
-It also was one of the first albums released after gaining a cult following in the USA, and mainstream status in Japan.
-Though Momus claimed in a 1995 interview with Kill Pearl Jam Dead that much of the album's lyrical content was similar to previous releases, he increasingly became interested in Japanese subjects, reflective of his collaborations with artists like Kahimi Karie and newfound popularity in Japan.
+The Philosophy of Momus was the first Momus album released after his departure from Creation Records, and his second album released on Nippon Columbia, his first major label.
+It also was one of his first albums released after he had gained a cult following in the United States, and mainstream status in Japan.
+Though Momus claimed in a 1995 interview with Kill Pearl Jam Dead that much of the album's lyrical content was similar to previous releases, he had increasingly become interested in Japanese subjects, reflective of his collaborations with artists like Kahimi Karie and his newfound popularity in Japan.

 The album was released the year following Momus's marriage to Shazna Nessa, a Bangladesh-born teenager, and their relocation to Paris.
 It was recorded in London and Paris.

 The album frequently references figures in art and pop culture, including Jamaican record producer Lee "Scratch" Perry and Japanese eroticist Kuniyoshi Kaneko.

 Track 19, "The Sadness of Things", was written by Momus with Ken Morioka, a member of Japanese electronic group Soft Ballet and frequent collaborator in the visual kei scene.